Annual Flute Festival

 announcement of the 2020 Young Artist Competition winners, SFS Board elections,

-raffle drawing, presentation of the 2020 Weeping Willow Grant recipient,
+raffle drawing, presentation by the 2020 Weeping Willow Grant recipient,

 2020/2021 Season Announcement